Access Control

 Introduction

-An important function of an operating system is protection: controlling who is permitted to access various system resources and what they are allowed to do.
+An critical function of an operating system is protection: controlling who is permitted to access various system resources and what they are allowed to do.
 Protection is the mechanism that enforces security policies.

 An operating system is responsible for giving programs access to the resources they need when they run.
 Different users will have different access privileges to files, devices, and other system resources and the operating system must enforce these access privileges.
 Users should not be able to read or modify data if a policy prohibits them from doing so.
 Processor time and system memory are also finite resources that need to be allocated across all processes in a fair manner that conforms to established policies.